*GPSA is now accepting summer applications for GSO funding! Please see the notes below for stipulations and guidelines.

 - Activities that are limited to a single political partisanship

 - Activities that discriminate on the basis of race, religion, sex, or sexual orientation

-- Sports activities covered by a club sport account at the Student Recreation Center
+- Sports activities covered by the club sports account (SDFC and Sports Club Association)

 - Activities that pose a substantial risk or serious injury or death